jiarong0907/RouterArena/README.md

 ## 2. Get Routing Decisions

 Follow the steps below to obtain your router's model choices for each query.
-Start with the `sub_10` split (a 10% subset with ground-truth answers) for local testing.
-Once your setup works, you can evaluate on the `full` dataset (ground-truth answers are hidden) for official leaderboard submission.
+Start with the `sub_10` split (a 10% subse) for local testing.
+Once your setup works, you can evaluate on the `full` dataset for full local evaluation and official leaderboard submission.

 ### Step 2.1: Prepare Config File